brycelelbach/cppnow_presentations_2016/SLIDE_DECK_GUIDELINES.md

 # Slide Deck Guidelines

 * Slide decks should be in the PDF format.
-* Slide decks should be context-free
+* Slide decks should be context-free.
     * Include the name and year of the conference somewhere in your slide deck.
     * Include links to supplemental presentation materials (example code, referenced documents, etc) in your slide deck.
 * Place your copyright somewhere in your slide deck.